For more bloomin’ up-to-the-moment action, follow @TheHorticult on Instagram!

 Average annual rainfall: 12.71 inches

 Welcome to the Horticult Garden!
-Our garden is growing and changing with every season and every project.
+The garden is growing and changing with every season and every project.
 For the very latest, follow us on Instagram, Twitter and Facebook.
 Ryan is still building this garden in La Jolla while Chantal is now tending her own garden in the Atwater Village neighborhood of Los Angeles.

-Check out our new DIY post on how to build this outdoor garden theater.
+Check out our DIY post on how to build this outdoor garden theater.

-Welcome to our garden in La Jolla, California!
-The Horticult Garden is where our love for plants intersects with our love for modern design, among other creative urges.
-It’s also a place where we find inspiration for our blog and where we entertain friends (movie nights, cocktail parties, World Cup festivities…) out in the fresh air.
-Our plants include succulents, herbs, ferns, flowering perennials, carnivorous plants and fruit trees — just to name a few of over 200 plants in our garden.
+Welcome to our The Horticult Garden in La Jolla, California!
+It’s where a love for plants intersects with a love for modern design, among other creative urges.
+It’s also place where we find inspiration for the blog and entertain friends (movie nights, cocktail parties, World Cup festivities…) out in the fresh air.
+Our collection of plants include succulents, herbs, ferns, flowering perennials, carnivores and fruit trees — just to name a few of over 300 plants in our garden.

-We designed our garden as an extension of our small beach cottage rental; with 750 square feet indoors, we felt compelled to use every square foot of our 1700-square-foot patio to triple our living area.
-We’re renters, so most of the landscaping that we’ve added is at least semi-portable.
+The garden is designed and built as an extension of this small beach cottage rental; with 750 square feet indoors, Ryan was compelled to design, build and fill every square foot of the 1700-square-foot patio which tripled the living area.
+As renters, most of the garden furnishing is at least semi-portable.

-That said, we don’t have plans to move anytime soon.
+That said, Ryan doesn’t have plans to move anytime soon.